 Located in the historical Black Rock community, Froth Brewing is known for its amazing customer service alongside good brews and great food.
 Their selection offers something for everyone including stouts and IPAs to Pilsner, sours, and fruits.
 Enjoy a flight of fruity sours or seltzers on their patio with your dog.
 Many a non-beer drinker loves this place!
 Their restaurant offers huge portions of great food that you order via a QR code at your table.
 They’re famous for their fruit sours and lollipop ales all made in the milkshake fashion.
 If you really like what you’re drinking, there’s crowlers and four packs to-go.

 6. Belt Line Brewery

-If you’re looking for things to do in Upstate New York, find Buffalo brews on tap, indoors and outdoors, or to-go in crowlers and 4 packs Tuesday – Sunday at Belt Line Brewery on Swann Street.
+If you’re looking for the best places to visit in Buffalo, NY + brews on tap, indoors and outdoors, to-go crowlers, and 4 packs Tuesday – Sunday at Belt Line Brewery on Swann Street.
 Get a flight with friends or you can wait until late night and access their special dine-in only menu.
 Their patio space allows your four-footed companions.
 Be aware, parking is on-street only so definitely plan ahead for that.

 7. Pressure Drop Brewing

 Buffalo’s Old First Ward, West Coast-inspired brewery.
 Their name has an interesting story: before lake effect snow can form there has to be a drop in barometric pressure, hence Pressure Drop.
 The head brewer learned to homebrew in California before expanding his venture and moving back to Buffalo.
 The taproom is located on Elmwood in Black Rock and features all their brews, including their fun one-offs.
 Pressure Drop has become known for its unique flavors and experimental collaborations with other Buffalo Brewers.

 9. Gene McCarthy’s Old First Ward Brewing Co.